 Previous winners - Lord Mayor's Multicultural Awards for Business

-Congratulations to the winners and finalists of the 2019 Lord Mayor’s Multicultural Awards for Business for their contribution to the Brisbane economy.
+Congratulations to the winners of the 2020 Lord Mayor’s Multicultural Awards for Business for their contribution to the Brisbane economy.

 Nick Xynias Young Business Person of the Year - Vian Lin, Harmonie Music Centre